- This event has passed.

 Wander aimlessly around the streets and canals: or steer Fate – and yourself – towards the Neva River to watch more than 20 of its stately bridges lift upwards cutting off Saint Petersburg’s five main islands from the rest of the city.
 Choose wisely from which riverbank to watch as they don’t lower till the next morning and there is no easy alternative for crossing the waters.
 Alternatively, buy an ice cream cone Soviet style and follow a more classic route passing landmarks such as the Church of Our Saviour on the Spilled Blood, the Peter and Paul Fortress and its cathedral, the State Hermitage Museum and the Winter Palace opposite Palace Square, the horseman statue of Peter the Great on Senate Square, and many more iconic spots.

 Run the night away at the International White Nights Marathon: if you feel the need to offset an excess of all-night partying then join thousands of runners puffing along the city’s beautiful streets, avenues and embankments.
 Last year the marathon took place on 30 June – check the Marathon’s website for the announcement of the 2020 date.
 You’ll have to register well in advance to secure a place as it’s a popular event.
 And as they state so eloquently on their website: “No time for sleep.
 Run.”

 The period from late May to the second half of July has natural bright nights but the brightest white nights occur from about 11 June to about 2 July.
 The Stars of the White Nights 2020 takes place from 22 May to 21 July while the date for Scarlet Sails will be announced about two months before the event on the Most Petersburg website.
-Usually it takes place on the Saturday closest to the brightest white night (either on the night of 21 or 27 June 2020).
+This will be the night of 26-27 June, 2021.

 St. Petersburg hotels during the White Nights Festival

 Book your accommodation well in advance.
 To find the best hotel deals in Saint Petersburg, search via our hotel booking portal which scans hundreds of sites to find you the best deal: